+Average rated lives are based on the average rated lives of fixtures available on the ENERGY STAR qualifying list as of 2/26/2018.

+Based on recommendation in the Dunsky Energy Consulting, Livingston Energy Innovations and Opinion Dynamics Corporation; NEEP Emerging Technology Research Report, p 6-18.

 Incremental costs for indoor and outdoor fixtures based on ENERGY STAR Light Fixtures and Ceiling Fans Calculator, which cites “EPA research on available products, 2012.”
 ENERGY STAR cost assumptions were reduced by 20% to account for falling LED prices.

 Incremental costs for task/under cabinet and downlight fixtures are from the 2018 Michigan Energy Measures Database.